 Unwanted post and scams

 Receiving unwanted post is usually more annoying than intimidating, but scammers do also use the post as a way of targeting elderly people.

 Common postal scams include bogus debt letters, lottery scams and hard luck story scams.
 Make sure you advise your elderly relative against responding, unless they are sure it’s genuine.

 For more information on common postal scams that affect the elderly, things to watch out for and how to take action against postal scams, visit the Which?
-Elderly Care guide on postal scams.
+Later Life Care article on postal scams.